lucaspires-source/recipes-app/README.md

-This project is a recipe app which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+This project is a recipe app which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a training while studying React Hooks

 ## Available Scripts